Choosing Question Types

 Once you have your questions, categories, and scale points determined, you’ll want to think about the question types you will use.
 The right question type can make all the difference for people taking the survey and for reporting on your results.

 Qualtrics offers many question types, but best practice is to use matrix table questions, multiple choice questions, and text entry questions.
-For additional information, visit the Standard Questions support page.
+For additional information, visit the Question Types support page.

 Employee Experience Platform – Recommended Question Types